Supporting Efforts to Fight Poverty in our Community through Poverty Simulations

 Cultural Competence and Health Literacy (e.g. health and systemic inequities, Social Determinants of Health, structural racism, implicit bias, language barriers, cultural nuances, etc.), as well as critical points related to your organization's area of service, are incorporated into the Poverty Simulation, making the experience resonate with professionals regarding emerging and concerning issues associated with community and health outcomes paired with the relative impact of poverty on the people you serve, all to support your organization's effort to improve service delivery and patient/consumer/client outcomes.

-The exercise runs for approximately 3 hours – a 30-minute registration process, 2-hour simulation, and 30-minute debriefing session.
-Poverty simulations will be led by CCSI’s Cultural Competence team and facilitated by Lenora-Reid Rose, Director of Cultural Competence and Diversity Initiatives and other staff.
+The exercise runs for approximately 3 hours - a 30-minute registration process, 2-hour simulation, and 30-minute debriefing session.
+Poverty simulations are led by CCSI’s Office of Diversity, Equity, and Inclusion.

 The University of New Mexico College of Nursing held its first Poverty Simulation Workshop giving their students a glimpse into what their future patients might be going through, thus preparing them to be better nurses.
 Check out this great video featuring UNM Associate Dean of Clinical Affairs, Carolyn Montoya, PhD, RN, as well as nursing students form the program as they share how the workshop impacted them.